 It was here that General Lee celebrated one of his last victories over Grant and his forces.

-The area is now part of a National Park and so protected by rangers, but that doesn’t stop people from spotting some of the many ghosts that are said to remain haunting the trenches.
+The area is now part of a National Park and so protected by rangers, but that doesn’t stop people from spotting some of the many ghosts that are said to remain to haunt the trenches.

 Visitors also report hearing the distant sounds of a brutal battle going on.